measure-sh/measure/self-host/sessionator/README.md

 1. Navigate to the local directory
 2. Copy example config - `cp config.toml.example config.toml`
-3. Edit `config.toml` to list your apps and their api keys
+3. Edit `config.toml` to list your apps and their api keys and configure other settings.
 4. Navigate to `./self-host/sessionator` and run.

 ```sh